WHAT IS YOUR HIKING FREQUENCY AND INTENSITY?

 Prevents stones from getting in

 This MH900 shoe has been designed to bring you maximum comfort on long, technical mountain walks.
-The shoe has an elastic half-gaiter to prevent small stones or twigs from getting into the shoe.
+To prevent small stones and twigs from getting inside the shoe, it has an elastic mini-gaiter.

 Which size should I select?